 Creating a grown-up bedroom doesn’t have to mean spending a lot of money, following the latest trends or buying an entire set of matching furniture.
 The number one guideline to decorating is to follow your heart, and that’s especially true in the bedroom, your refuge from the demands of the day.
-But still, there are certain characteristics that turn a bedroom into a truly master bedroom.
+But still, there are certain characteristics that turn a sleeping space into a truly master bedroom.
 Here are seven items every grown-up bedroom needs.

 Artwork on the Walls

-After sleep, your bedroom’s next-most important function is dressing room, and every dressing room needs a full-length mirror that allows you to see your outfit from head to toe.
-Whether it’s on the back of your bedroom door, inside your closet or mounted to your closet door, add a mirror to your master bedroom.
+After sleep, your bedroom’s next-most important function is as a dressing room, and every dressing room needs a full-length mirror that allows you to see your outfit from head to toe.
+Whether it’s on the back of your bedroom door, inside your closet or mounted to your closet door, add a full-length mirror to your master bedroom.

 While a grown-up bedroom doesn’t necessarily need a matched set, it should have real furniture.
 That doesn’t mean that there can be no repurposed items in the bedroom.
 A trunk makes a wonderful footboard and a pair of old shutters look great at the head of the bed.
 But that ugly plastic milk crates belong on the service porch, not holding your accessories; bookcases made from cinder blocks and boards are better left to the dorm room; those clear plastic rolling 3-drawer organizers from Target are well-suited to holding craft supplies and toys in the kids’ room, but they don’t belong in your adult bedroom.
 If your bedroom still holds any of those items, treat yourself to a piece of real furniture that makes you feel all grown up instead.
 You work hard; you deserve it.